gist-rs/anyrag/crates/server/README.md

 ## API Endpoints

-The server exposes a comprehensive set of endpoints for interacting with the `anyrag` library, including knowledge base management, RAG search, and advanced data generation.
+The server exposes a comprehensive set of endpoints for interacting with the `anyrag` library.
+Key functionalities include:

+*   **Knowledge Base Management:** Ingest from URLs, PDFs, text, and more.
+*   **GitHub Ingestion:** Ingest code examples from public repositories.
+*   **Advanced RAG Search:** Dedicated endpoints for querying both knowledge bases (`/search/knowledge`) and GitHub code examples (`/search/examples`).
+*   **Advanced Data Generation:** Agentic workflows for generating content from retrieved context.

 For detailed `curl` examples for every endpoint, please see the **[API Usage Examples documentation](../../EXAMPLES.md)**.